hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

    information on the Probability filter: the probability reflects the chance to observe this motif in any random amino acid sequence.

-17. Scroll futher down to the heading "o  List of excluded ELMs falling inside SMART/PFAM domains and/or scoring poorly with the structural filter (if applicable).".
+step 17.
+Scroll futher down to the heading "o  List of excluded ELMs falling inside SMART/PFAM domains and/or scoring poorly with the structural filter (if applicable).".
 This table is (almost) identical to the one above, but shows information for motif instances which were rejected by the structure filter